new92/InstaTools/Spammer/README.md

 There are plenty of reasons for using Spammer.
 Some of them are:
   - Easy installation and usage
   - Doesn't require additional info (user-agent, browser, os etc.)
+  - Sends messages until interruption by the user.

 ## Expected files 📁
 The files expected to be created are: